vishaldhole173/pro-stream-documentation/Technical/CloudFront-Distributions/cloudfront-distributions.md

 ```

 3. While strating a breakout, if server notices that no distribution is attached with the channel (as if someone accidentally deleted the distribution), then **_ensureDistribution()** function creates a new distribution with same mediaPackage endpoint and attaches it with the channel in DB

+---

+## Recording and MediaManager CloudFront Distribution

+* AWS Distribution Id: E3FEGSC0PV886G

+* AWS Region: Global

+* Used to deliver MediaManger media and stream recordings to the app.

+* The properties to understand in the `MediaManagerBucket` configuration are:
+  - cdcd